immutable/contracts/script/staking/README.md

 * `STAKE_HOLDER_CONTRACT`: The address of the deployed stake holder contract.
 * `STAKER_ADDRESS`: The address of the staker.
 The address corresponds to the hardware wallet or the private key.
 * `STAKER_AMOUNT`: The number of tokens.
 Note that the number of decimal places must be taken into account.
 For example, 1 IMX would be 1000000000000000000.

+## Upgrading StakeHolderWIMX to StakeHolderWIMXV2 on MainNet

+The following scripts are used as part of the process for upgrading the staking contract used on Immutable zkEVM Mainnet.

+* `upgradeToWIMXV2_Deploy.sh`: Deploys `StakeHolderWIMXV2` using the `OwnableCreate3Deployer`.
+No additional environment variables need to be set to run this script.
+* `upgradeToWIMXV2_Propose.sh`: Proposes the upgrade to the TimelockController contract.
+Once the `StakeHolderWIMXV2` contract has been deployed, update the value of the `STAKE_HOLDER_V2` constant in `StakeHolderScriptWIMX.t.sol` to reflect the deployed address.
+Temporarily update `common.sh`, removing the `--broadcast` line.
+This will log the calldata, but not execute the transaction.
+Submit the calldata to Safe wallet.
+* `upgradeToWIMXV2_Execute.sh`: Executes the upgrade using the TimelockController contract.
+Once one week has elapsed, the upgrade can be executed.
+Temporarily update `common.sh`, removing the `--broadcast` line.
+This will log the calldata, but not execute the transaction.
+Submit the calldata to Safe wallet.